 The Internet Crime Wave

-One of the most devastating weapons in the cybercriminal’s arsenal is an Internet application which millions of us willingly use every day: e-mail.
+One of the most devastating weapons in the cybercriminal’s arsenal is an Internet application which millions of us willingly use every day: email.
 It enables criminals to…

 These vulnerabilities have forced the adoption of spam filters that inevitably bury legitimate messages, yet fail to block carefully crafted or targeted attacks.
 Spam filters may even help such attackers, as they create a false sense of security.
 In desperation, organizations have turned to proprietary SaaS messaging products, which lock them into a closed network built for the convenience of the vendor, not its customers.

 SMTP, the protocol at the root of these problems, originated at a time when the links between Internet sites were slow and intermittent, and the only people using the Internet were friendly researchers in academia and government.
 SMTP cannot cope with the 21st Century, and must be phased out.
+See also SMTP will not be fixed.

 Requirements for a TMTP Network